jonvlcs07/jvlcodex.github.io/content/posts/reinforcement_learning_basic_concepts.md

 ---
-title: "Reinforcement Learning Concepts from a Begginers Perspective"
+title: "Basic Concepts of Reiforcement Learning"
 date: 2021-04-17
+lastmod: 2021-05-17
 math: true
 ---

-# Basic Concepts <br> of Reiforcement Learning

 >In which I explain what is reinforcement learning, where it fits in the whole as a machine learning paradigm.
 >Some of the basic concepts of reinforcement how they interact with each other and some possible directions.

 ## Reinforcement Learning